 The aim isn’t to help them pass exams but to give them a good basic education; widen their view of the world and provide life lessons in order for them to have the opportunity to gain employment and get out of the cycle of poverty.
 They are taught to work together and to look after each other.
 They help with preparing food at lunchtime and cleaning the school at the end of the day.
 The older kids are also encouraged to mentor and tutor the younger ones.

 Jim Ward of Luton England visited CKC Koh Chang in April 2018.
 Before his visit he was asked to bring second hand clothing for the children.
 He realised a better alternative was to provide a school uniform top that the kids could wear and provide a sense of identity and belonging.
 With the help of Khun Uan each child was given a new top to wear to school.
+See the main picture for the kids in their new tops with the CKC logo.
 After donating a Natural History Museum pocket microscope to the school and watching the kids’ amazement at what they were seeing for the first time he realized that these kids had absolutely no access to any kind of modern technology.
 Pens, paper and whiteboards is all the school has.

 So all in all these kids are in pretty dire straits, they are dependent on Khun Uan and any visiting volunteers for any input that could broaden their horizons.
 Just imagine what an impetus to their education it would be if they could access the Neil deGrasse Tyson series “Cosmos”.